Silent protagonist: Uses

-Many early videogames made use of a silent protagonist out of utility, because of technology, time, or budget limitations, or as a narrative device.
+Many early video games made use of a silent protagonist out of utility, which could be due to technology, time, or budget limitations, or as a narrative device.
 Whether the player is supposed to be the protagonist or is merely assuming control of an established character and whether the game allows the player freedom of choices that would be difficult to believably justify with spoken narrative influence this decision.
 Some have cited the 1993 game Myst as an example of a first person adventure where the main character is merely an avatar for the player's choices and dialogue would not be needed or helpful.
-The 2001 game Grand Theft Auto III has no dialogue for its protagonist, as is common for games of its time, and this allows players of many backgrounds and personalities to identify with the character they control in the game's open world environment.
+The 2001 game Grand Theft Auto III has no dialogue for its protagonist, Claude, as is common for games of its time, and this allows players of many backgrounds and personalities to identify with the character they control in the game's open world environment.

-In most of the games of the Command & Conquer series (e.g. the 2000 game Red Alert 2 or 2007's Tiberium Wars), the game treats the actual player as the protagonist.
-Game characters talk to the player as if talking to one present among them, and the camera angle matches the player's eyes.
-As such, no traces of the protagonist could be found in the game, including voice.
-Similarly, in the 1996 game Lords of the Realm II, the player operates a protagonist who is not only silent, but also lacks a body (and a face, when seen as an avatar).
-Invisible serfs and servants in turn report to the player in the form of announcements, pointed commentary, and comic bathos.

 In the Half-Life series, the protagonist is the silent Gordon Freeman, but is distinct from the player.
-Game writer Marc Laidlaw, who worked on Half-Life and Portal (both of which feature silent protagonists) with game developer Valve, stated that he did not recommend keeping protagonists silent due to the difficulties that arise during development, but noted that limiting oneself to a silent protagonist can lead to more creativity.
+Game writer Marc Laidlaw, who worked on Half-Life and Portal (which also features a silent protagonist) with game developer Valve, stated that he did not recommend keeping protagonists silent due to the difficulties that arise during development, but noted that limiting oneself to a silent protagonist can lead to more creativity.

-Silent protagonists can also apply to the avatars of certain games such as Minecraft and Terraria, where player characters are free to interact with their surrounding environments (either on single-player or multiplayer), without the need of any spoken dialogues, and can only make noise when hurt.
-Both games also use a chat system that allow players to communicate with other players through typing; however, this system does not affect the gameplay itself.

-Serge's status as a silent protagonist in the 1999 role-playing video game Chrono Cross is used as a narrative hint for the player at one point to demonstrate that he is no longer himself by having him begin participating in dialogue.